WMID-OWL/wmid-owl.github.io/docs/OWL-SIMULATION-RULEBOOK.md

 It becomes official only after confirmation.

+A confirmed result enters Generator History but does not automatically perform a related Fire Pro, injury, endurance, championship, or scheduling edit unless that specific workflow explicitly supports the edit and requires separate confirmation.

 ### Test Mode

-Test Mode demonstrates the generator without changing official data.
+Test Mode demonstrates the Generator without changing official data.

 Test results must never: